Wherein we start to see the aftermath

 “Yes.
 She’s okay.
 Look – let me drive you over there.
 You can see her yourself.”

 The words penetrated, and the meaning followed, and then Mrs. Summers’ face sort of crumpled, the sudden release of desperate tension giving way to involuntary tears.
 “Oh, thank God,” she said, and crushed him into a hug again, just quickly there and gone.
-Then she held him back again.
+Then she pushed him back again.
 “Uh, I’m glad you’re okay, too,” she added, awkwardly.
 She still had him by the shoulders.

 “Same,” he said, smiling slightly.
 He squeezed her arms once, gently, and she let go.

 They both turned sharply at the new voice.
 It was one of the detectives, standing just off to the side, notepad in hand.

 Harrises,” he added when he saw the cop’s eyebrows starting to climb.

 “It’s okay,” Mrs. Summers said.
 “He’s a friend of my daughter’s.”

 “Can we go?” he asked the cop.
 “Her daughter needs her.”

 “Sure, sure,” the cop said, dismissive.
 “Though you might want to pack a bag first.
 The crime scene unit will be a while yet, and you can’t go back in until they’re done.”

 “We’ll go shopping,” Mrs. Summers snapped, impatient.
 Now that she knew where Buffy was she really wanted to leave, like, yesterday.
 “Just give me my purse.
 And my keys.”